-Leith Community Crops in Pots was born in a dull grey, barren, entirely concreted yard in the heart of Leith – an underused and unloved spot.
+Leith Community Crops in Pots was born in a barren concrete yard in the heart of Leith, an underused and unloved spot.

-"Land is vital for healthy communities, growing food is a part of our cultural heritage.
-There is a very welcomed resurgence of interest in this area within Scotland."
+‘Land is vital for healthy communities; growing food is a part of our cultural heritage.
+There is a very welcome resurgence of interest in this area within Scotland.’
 Evie Murray, founder & CEO